-Handcock: We’ve built what we think is an incredible team across the business, and being in London, being in the centre of FinTech, there’s a huge amount of talent.
+Handcock: We’ve built what we think is an incredible team across the business, and being in London, being in the center of FinTech, there’s a huge amount of talent.
 We’ve been very keen to recruit from a range of industries, so we have people from retail banking and from FinTech as well as people from outside the sector.
 Getting that blend has been very important for us.
 Ricky Knox, our founder, believes that if you’re based within five minutes’ walk of a mainline rail station your ability to attract talent is greater.
 And that’s been true.
 Of course, hiring great software engineers is still a struggle – there just aren’t enough of them, even in London.
 They are the hardest roles to recruit.

 ISG: Would you recruit software engineers as employees rather than associates?

 Handcock: We do both.
 We partner with a company in Poland for development, and we also do some of our development here.
 When you’re a start-up, you attract a certain type of person who is very excited about joining a start-up.
-Then, as you become a bit more established and you get a banking licence, that’s great for some people and less good for others, so you dial up different bits of the employee value proposition as you evolve the business.
+Then, as you become a bit more established and you get a banking license, that’s great for some people and less good for others, so you dial up different bits of the employee value proposition as you evolve the business.
 I think tech is always a challenge for a new bank.
 There are some big decisions to make.
 For example, whether to partner.
 We’ve partnered with FiServ for our core banking system, but we’ve built the digital journey ourselves.
 We feel this is the right compromise, but it comes with its own challenges.
 Tech strategy is one of the things that differs across the challenger banks.
 Some have gone the DIY route, which means they can probably be more agile and flexible but maybe not as scalable.
 Others have outsourced elements like application development.

 ISG: With larger banks, the temptation has been to build rather than buy, but they’ve ended up with a spaghetti legacy of things that they’ve written themselves and can’t support anymore.